vinsworldcom/crapps/README.txt

 you'll no doubt write simply by typing their name rather than prefacing them with the "perl" command.

-This can be done by (example on Windows XP):
+This can be done by (example on Windows):

   1)  Control Panel --> System --> "Advanced" tab -->
       "Environment Variables" button.